With summer ending in Marshalltown, now is a great time to get a head start on air conditioner maintenance.

 - Confirming pressure and temperature

-There’s also some maintenance you can do alone between professional tune-ups.
-You just need about an hour to get the grime off your outdoor condenser unit, as well as a few parts on your indoor HVAC system.
+There’s also some upkeep you can do alone between professional tune-ups.
+You just need about an hour to clean your outdoor condenser unit, as well as a couple of parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?